What is intercultural competence?

 So the fundamental characteristics of intercultural competence are knowledge, skills, and attitudes.
 Let’s take a closer look:

-- knowledge: requires cultural self-awareness and culture-specific insights as well as an awareness of global issues
+Requires cultural self-awareness and culture-specific insights as well as an awareness of global issues

-- skills: the ability to see the world from another perspective and listen patiently where required
+The ability to see the world from another perspective and listen patiently where required

-- attitudes: respect, curiosity, and openness towards other cultures
+Respect, curiosity, and openness towards other cultures

 All of these traits and abilities don’t come naturally, and they can’t be learned over night.
 Rather, acquiring them can be a lifelong process.
 Intercultural competence requires ongoing commitment to learning about other cultures, values, and customs.
 People who are keen to learn and engage in the process will find that they’ll benefit from two types of outcomes: internal and external effects.